OpenSILEX/phis-docs-community/docs/experimental-organization.md

 Phenotypic data created in an experiment, whether it is directly measured, calculated or estimated, is necessarily linked to scientific objects.

 Every scientific object is uniquely identified through a standardized URI which is automatically assigned by Phis when it is first entered in the system by a user.
-Metadata is associated to objects under the form of attributes : the object alias, its type (plant, plot, etc.), the experiment it is part of, etc.
+Metadata is associated to objects under the form of attributes: the object alias, its type (plant, plot, etc.), the experiment it is part of, etc.
 Data associated with these objects consists of the values of phenotypic variables (declared in Phis through the [Variables menu](../phis-docs-community/experimental-organization/#variables)) linked to these objects during the [Data import process](../phis-docs-community/experimental-organization/#dataset).

 The complete list of scientific objects declared in Phis is available in the `Scientific Objects` menu, accessible from Phis top navigation bar.